UedaTakeyuki/EncLst/README.md

 This is for what humans write a **list of data** with **attributes** and **title string** that a computer handles the data.
 Typically the data is something ID like a **URL of a website** or a **content ID of YouTube**.

 ## Why not JSON?
 JSON is a rich notation enough to represent general objects including lists.
-However, it is difficult for humans to write JSON data without errors due to as follows:
+There is no difficulty for a computer program to marshall a list to the Json.
+However it comes to humans, it isn't easy to write a no-error JSON string due to following reasons:

 - string escape: